RodsF1/RodsF1/README.md

-First startup was www.fingenic.io, and now building http://buildbook.us/
+First startup was www.fingenic.io, and now http://buildbook.us/

 Interests are in spacial computing, indoor geofencing, AGI, segmentation, and platform development